yann-eugone/rtd-tutorial/docs/index.rst

 Key Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* 📑 keep track of the execution of your jobs
+* 👀 Keep an eye on the execution of your jobs.
-* 🚀 have base classes to handle batch processing jobs
+* 🚀 Provide key components to handle batch processing jobs.
-* ♻️ have decoupled reusable components to compose your jobs
+* 🧱 Have decoupled reusable components to compose your jobs.
-* 🏭 have bridges with popular libraries and frameworks
+* 🖼️ Have bridges with popular libraries and frameworks.

 Quick Start Guide
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+| **Ready to dive in?**
-Ready to dive in?
-Check out our :doc:`/getting-started/standalone-library` to get up and running in no time!
+| Check out our :doc:`/getting-started/standalone-library` to get up and running in no time!

-Is your application using Symfony?
-Check out our :doc:`/getting-started/with-symfony` instead.
+| **Is your application using Symfony?**
+| Check out our :doc:`/getting-started/with-symfony` instead.

-Core Concepts
+🔖 Core Concepts
 ------------------------------------------------------------

 Get familiar with the core concepts: